 This is important because the Plum plant’s stem, flower, and roots contain several toxins such as the following that is very dangerous to dogs:

 Even a small bite or taste of any of these parts can cause your K9 pals to vomit, have tremors and upset stomach, as well as difficulty breathing.
 When these toxins enter your dog’s bloodstream, your pooch will suffer from Plum poisoning and may experience kidney failure.
-In severe cases, Plum poisoning can even cause death.

 Are Plum stones poisonous to dogs?

 Responsible dog owners should always slice the Plum into chewable pieces and remove the Plum stones or pits so their canine friends can eat the Plum safely.
 Avoid giving your pooch the entire Plum to eat.
 This is dangerous in two ways.

 - If your four-legged friends try to eat the entire Plum, they may choke from it because the Plum is too big for their tiny throat.
 Most dogs do not chew their food and just swallow their food.